-Just received a page about “Corrupt block”.
-From the first look it kind of scary to receive such page 40 minutes before your shift ends.
+I’ve just been paged about a “corrupt block”.
+At first glance, it’s kind of scary to receive such a message 40 minutes before your shift ends.
 Right?

-After examining an alert.log (see below) and looking through knowledge bases found an explanation that it isn’t as bad as I thought.
-I liked the explanation I found therefore I decided to share it with rest of the world.
+After examining an alert.log (see below) and looking through knowledge bases, I found an explanation that wasn’t as bad as I thought it would be.
+I liked the explanation I found, therefore I decided to share it with the rest of the world.

-It kind of nice explanation right?
+It’s kind of a nice explanation right?
 I learned something today.
-And end of the day my shift finished well :)
+And in the end, my shift finished well. :)

 Interested in working with Yury?
 Schedule a tech call.